RYpie/radenium/server/php/phplive/README.md

 Place phplive.php on your remote server and use it to publish a HLS livestream to it.

+#todo

+Document in the code how to use this module.
+- hls_update
+First upload the .ts files, at last the m3u8 to make sure the .ts files are ready when the m3u8 is ready.

 # Copyright

 Copyright 2017 Andries Bron